AllenNeuralDynamics/openscope-experimental-launcher/docs/source/logging.rst

    - All major events, warnings, and errors are logged.
    - Log messages include timestamps and severity levels.
-3. **Post-Processing:**
+3. **Post-Acquisition:**

-   - Post-processing modules log their progress and any issues.
+   - Post-acquisition modules log their progress and any issues.
 4. **Finalization:**

    - Log handlers are flushed and closed to ensure all messages are saved.